mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 These text editors come with lots of tools designed to help you out, but at their core they all do the same thing: they let us create the documents in the proper formats required to make our website work.

 If you don't already have a program like this, now is the time to download one.
 They are all free to use, so go ahead and choose one.
 I have used both Sublime and VS Code in my professinal career, but they are all excellent choices.
+If you can't download anything, try using [TextEdit](https://support.apple.com/en-ca/guide/textedit/welcome/mac) or something similar that uses plain text already on your computer.

 ## Our first HTML file